ksu-is/Voice-Activated-Home-Food-Tracking-System/README.md

 How to use:
 1. Run Inventory_Voice_Assistant.
 An inventory.csv list will generate.
 If an inventory is already generated, the system will add items to that inventory.
 2. In order for the assistant to add or remove items, speak "hey kitchen".
-3. You can add or remove items to your inventory when prompted and will be asked to confirm your input.
+3. You can add or remove items to your inventory when prompted by saying "add" or "remove" followed by the quantity and the item name.
+So for example, "Add 7 bread" would add 7 bread to inventory and "Remove 7 bread" would remove 7 bread from inventory.
 4. To cancel at anytime speak "nevermind".
 To reopen you must use "hey kitchen"
 5. To exit assistant speak "exit kitchen".